 Chlorinated drinking water, cancers and adverse health outcomes in India.
 J Environ Sci Eng.
 2007 Oct;49(4).Nitrosamine carcinogens also swim in chlorinated pools.
 Environ Sci Technol.
 2008 Feb 15;42(4).Bladder cancer and exposure to water disinfection by-products through ingestion, bathing, showering, and swimming in pools.
 Am J Epidemiol.
 2007 Jan 15;165(2).
 Reevaluation of the toxicity of chlorinated water and the usefulness of MX as an index.
 J Water Health.
 2006 Dec;4(4)

 Basic air filters should always include a HEPA system.
 Rabbit, Air Doctor, Azeus, Germ Guardian, Winix, InvisiClean, Medify, Mooka, and Koios are some of the really good brands.
 Some have an added negative ion generator, others also have a UV light inside for virus-killing ability.
 Research replacement filter cost, lifespan, and contamination removal specs.
-Air ozonation systems are great too, for short-term periodic ‘blasts’ of hours at a time, especially if you want to “disinfect” a moldy house.
+Air ozonation systems are good for short-term periodic ‘blasts’ if you have a moldy house.
 Just don't stay inside while it's operating.
 Consider dust mite/allergy pillow & mattress covers (helpful with asthma and allergies!)
-Available at Macy’s, www.gaiam.com, or other online sources.
+Available through various online sources.

-Much is now known about the effects of light and our health.
-How it affects our immune system, mood and sleep.
-Fluorescent lighting is the worst culprit, as depletes nutrients from the body.
-If you use this type of lighting, be sure to invest in “full-spectrum” bulbs.
-LED more closely resembles natural light, although possibly not as much as incandescent light.
+Much is now known about the effects of light and our immune system, mood and sleep.
+Fluorescent lighting is the worst culprit.
+LED, although the most efficient, has too much 'blue light' which can disrupt our circadian rhythm.
+Invest in 'full-spectrum' bulbs.
+Incandescent and halogen more closely resembles natural light.
 Nothing is as good as sunshine (in moderation).
 Read Embrace the Sun, by Sorenson and Grant.

 Yes, it matters.
 Wear natural fibers like wool, cotton, linen, bamboo, and silk.
 Synthetics like polyester have a negative effect on the body's electrical system, according to Chinese and ayurvedic medicine.
 The Body Electric, by Robert O. Becker.

 5) Electromagnetic Fields (EMF’s) Guide